 Michael John Esposito, MD

-- Chief of Division of Pathology - Autopsy Pathology, Long Island Jewish Medical Center
+- Chief of Division of Pathology and Laboratory Medicine, Long Island Jewish Medical Center

-- Residency Program Director of Pathology - Autopsy Pathology, Long Island Jewish Medical Center
+- Residency Program Director of Pathology and Laboratory Medicine, Long Island Jewish Medical Center

 - Assistant Professor, Hofstra North Shore-LIJ School of Medicine